Weaam20/TCP-based-client-server-application/README.md

 If server is running, then the client will ask the user to select one of the options:
 * open mode.
 * secure mode.
-* quit applicationIn the open mode, the word is sent to the server in clear text.
+* quit applicationIn

+**Note:** the open mode, the word is sent to the server in clear text.
 On the other hand, in secure mode, the word is encrypted using a shared encryption key.